Virginia Railroad Passenger Injury Lawyer

 When you choose to travel by train, you reasonably expect to arrive safely at your destination.
 As an economical, enjoyable and relaxing way to see the country, many people prefer trains over planes or cars.
 Sadly, when a railroad company is negligent in its duty to provide safe transport, a crash can result, injuring you or a loved one.
-With a combined 50 plus years of experience, the team at Cooper Hurley Injury Lawyers helps people injured in a train accident get the full and fair compensation they are entitled to.
+With a combined 50 plus years of experience, the Virginia railroad passenger injury lawyers at Cooper Hurley Injury Lawyers help people injured in a train accident get the full and fair compensation they are entitled to.

 Amtrak Crashes Lead to Numerous Passenger Injuries and Deaths

 In recent years, Amtrak services have made all the wrong kinds of headlines due to wrecks caused by human error or the actions of other parties.

 Deadly wrecks on Amtrak trains in recent years include:

 Eight people lost their lives and more than 200 were hurt in the accident when an Amtrak train traveling from Washington, D.C. to New York City derailed in Philadelphia.
 The Amtrak service was reaching speeds of 106 miles per hour in a 50 mph zone on a curve when the train derailed.
 Amtrak was ordered to pay $265 million to the crash victims and their families.

 Chester, PA Amtrak Crash – April 2016